 Offaly was the only county in which house prices reduced for first-time buyers between 2017 and 2018, going down by 1%.

-In Dublin last year, it cost €375,000 for a FTB home on average while in Longford, a home in this category cost €116,000, according to the ESRI.
+In Dublin last year, it cost €375,000 for an FTB home on average while in Longford, a home in this category cost €116,000, according to the ESRI.

 The report published today concluded that subsidy schemes such as Help to Buy and Rebuilding Ireland Home Loan “must be complemented by the expansion of the housing stock and the provision of alternative rental models”.

-First-time buyer couples in Dublin, Wicklow, Meath and Kildare who earn an average income payed more than 30% of their wages on mortgage installments in 2018.
+First-time buyer couples in Dublin, Wicklow, Meath and Kildare who earn an average income paid more than 30% of their wages on mortgage instalments in 2018.

 In western and northern counties, households pay less than 20% of their income on mortgages on average.

 Dún Laoghaire-Rathdown in Dublin had the highest average house price in the first-time buyer category at €520,000, 57% higher than Fingal in the north of the county.

 The report outlines that people do not always earn more money in urban areas.
 For example, a first-time buyer couple in Cork county has an annual income almost €10,000 higher than a couple in Cork city.

 However, the annual income of a first-time buyer couple in Galway county is €43,112 while the figure stands at €58,665 in Galway city.